soehlert/osx-ansible/README.md

 To see what any role does, look at osx-ansible/roles/${role}/task/main.yml

 ## Before Running You Should:
+	cd osx-ansible
+    cp local_example.yml local.yml

-1. Copy local_example.yml to local.yml or just create one with any variables you'd like to override over defaults.yml (you'll want to do this unless you want my name all over your system)
+or you can just create your own local.yml file with just the variables you'd like to override over varaibles from defaults.yml\
+you'll want to do this, as some defaults variables have my info in them

 ## Make targets
 1. base: installs osx_base role